interactive-fiction-class/interactive-fiction-class.github.io/index.md

 <div class="alert alert-info" markdown="1">
+There are still a few places available in the class.
 If you're interested in joining this course (CIS 700-008), [you can sign yourself up for the waitlist](https://forms.cis.upenn.edu/waitlist/index.php).
-Note that the number of spots will be limited.
 </div>